 - Pick the right spot for your tree.
 Make sure it will have enough space to grow high and wide.
 You don’t want it too near your house or other trees.
 The good place is where the sun can hit most trees, not just one side.

-- Always dig a hole two times wider than the pot but no deeper than its root ball.
+- Always dig a hole two times wider than the pot but no more profound than its root ball.
 Place your new tree in its hole and cover it with soil halfway up its root ball.
 Water well so all air pockets leave the area around roots.

 - Finish adding soil until level with the ground, then water again after planting.